Margaret Kilgallen: Life and career

 Kilgallen was born in Washington, D.C., and grew up nearby in Kensington, Maryland.
-Because of her exposure to bluegrass music as a child, Kilgallen became an accomplished banjo player.
+Hearing and liking bluegrass music as a child, Kilgallen became an accomplished banjo player.
 Kilgallen herself described a personal interest in old-time music.
 She received a BFA in studio art and printmaking from Colorado College in 1989.
-After moving to San Francisco, she took up surfing and in 1990 met her future husband Barry McGee, who was also a surfer.
-After her time at Colorado College, Kilgallen had a few solo exhibitions in New York and California during 1997 through 1999.
+After moving to San Francisco, she took up surfing, and in 1990 met her future husband Barry McGee, who was also a surfer.
+After her time at Colorado College, Kilgallen had a few solo exhibitions in New York and California in the years 1997 to 1999.
 She also received a MFA from Stanford University in 2001.

 In the fall of 1999 she was diagnosed with breast cancer, and had a mastectomy.
 She opted to forgo chemotherapy.
-Her doctor didn't disagree with this decision, because with chemotherapy she would decrease her risk of a recurrence within five years by just 2 or 3%.
-After regular follow up visits she was given a clean bill of health.
-During her pregnancy she learned that the cancer had returned and had metastasized to her liver.
+Her doctor didn't disagree with this decision, because with chemotherapy she would decrease her risk of a recurrence within five years by just 2 or 3 percent.
+After regular follow-up visits, she was given a clean bill of health.
+During her pregnancy, however, she learned that the cancer had returned and had metastasized to her liver.
 Asha, her daughter with her husband and collaborator Barry McGee, was born healthy but six weeks early on June 7, 2001, almost three weeks before Kilgallen's death at age 33.

 During the last months of her life she continued to work on art that would later be displayed in galleries after her death.
 Kilgallen has since been the subject of several posthumous retrospectives.